Boron Awareness- Why Do We Weld?

 The automobiles that we see on the market today have changed significantly over the last 20 years, due to the need for stronger structures in the event of an accident whilst also reducing weight due to meet carbon emissions laws, has necessitated manufacturers looking beyond conventional, to more specialised types of steels,

-In the late 1990s manufacturers such as GM and Volvo started to introduce body shells with a new alloying element in them.
-It was called "Boron", a common element in the earths crust that when added to carbon steel it increases its hardness.
+In the late 1990s, manufacturers such as GM and Volvo started introducing body shells with a new alloying element.
+It was called "Boron", a common element in the earth's crust that increases its hardness when added to carbon steel.

-This alloying element coupled with the cold stamping presses used in manufacture for making thin car body panels creates a strong, stiff panel with a high yield point.
+This alloying element, coupled with the cold stamping presses used in manufacture for making thin car body panels creates a robust and stiff panel with a high yield point.

-The type of boron steel used on vehicles today has extremely high strength.
-The boron steel used on Volvo cars has a yield point of about 1,350-1,400 MPa (196,000-203,000 psi).
-That’s about four times stronger than average high-strength steel.
-But the process used to make it that strong takes away some of the steel’s workability properties, such as being able to straighten it.
+The type of Boron Steel used on vehicles today has exceptionally high strength.
+The type utilised on Volvo cars has a yield point of about 1,350-1,400 MPa (196,000-203,000 psi), that's about four times stronger than average high-strength steels.
+The process used to make it these steels hard takes away some of its workability properties, such as straightening it once deformed.

 Typical applications of press-hardened steels

-It was because of this that training was initiated by the IMI for technicians so that they could understand these steels and repair responsibly.
-They subsequently had to attend "Boron Awareness" courses so that they could understand these materials and how a vehicles chassis frame is made.
-This Blog post is part of that Boron Awareness course.
+Precisely because of this training was implemented by the IMI, so technicians understood these steels and repaired responsibly.
+Subsequently, they had to attend "Boron Awareness" courses to understand these materials and how a vehicle chassis frame was manufactured.

 ULTRA HIGH STRENGTH STEELS